DennisDean/BlockEdfSummarizeFig/README.md

 BlockEdfSummarizeFig
 ====================

 Interface for summarizing the contents of a folder containing EDFs and XML files.
-BlockEdfSummarizeFig is part of the [Data Access and Visualization for Sleep Toolbox](https://github.com/DennisDean/DAVS-Toolbox/blob/master/README.md).

 #### Questions
 Please post questions at https://sleepdata.org/forum

 #### Applications

-BlockEdfsummarizeFig was initially developed to review the contents of large numbers of EDF/XML files.
+BlockEdfSummarizeFig has been used as data checkig tool and to prepare for signal analysis projects.
+The tools is designed to work with data available by the [National Sleep Research Resource](https://sleepdata.org/about).
+EDF and XML checking are included to insure the files are accessible prior to analyis.
+The ability to list signal labels and sampling rates provide a way to check contents prior to large scale signal processing projects.

 The functional components of the tool have been integrated within batch analysis programs to serve as a pre-run check.
 Applying the checks within BlockEdfSummarizeFig is the first step in performing large scale [spectral analysis](http://en.wikipedia.org/wiki/Spectral_estimation).
 See our [spectral analysis](https://github.com/DennisDean/SpectralTrainFig/blob/master/README.md) program description or our [standard operating procedure](https://github.com/DennisDean/SpectralTrainFig/blob/master/standardOperatingProcedure.md) for performing spectral analysis for additional details.

+BlockEdfSummarizeFig is part of the [Data Access and Visualization for Sleep Toolbox](https://github.com/DennisDean/DAVS-Toolbox/blob/master/README.md).

 #### Quick Application Steps